yakconsulting/spidersoftdev.github.io/content/posts/2016-12-23-magento-2-1-installation-issues.md

   - php

 ---
-I&#8217;ve been recently trying to install latest Magento and was experiencing some issues with Magento installer unable to detect PHP version.
+I&#8217;ve been recently trying to install the latest Magento and was experiencing some issues with Magento installer unable to detect PHP version.
 My message was pretty weird:

 `Your PHP version is .
 The required PHP version is`